-The YSEALI Academic Fellowship for the 2023 Fall cohort is now open for application!
+The YSEALI Academic Fellowship for the 2024 Spring cohort is now open for application!

 The Young Southeast Asian Leaders Initiative (YSEALI) is the U.S. government’s signature public diplomacy program to provide skills training to youth in Southeast Asia.
 YESALI seeks to build the leadership capabilities of youth in the region, strengthen ties between the United States and Southeast Asia, and nurture a community of leaders who work across borders to solve shared issues.
 To this end, the YSEALI Fellowship brings exceptional young leaders from Southeast Asian countries to the United States to further develop their professional and leadership skills.
 The Study of the U.S. Branch implements the YSEALI Academic Fellowship aimed at young leaders ages 18-25.

 The five-week program will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
 During the academic residency, participants will also have opportunities to engage in educational and cultural activities outside of the classroom.
 If conditions allow, the Fellowship will include an educational study tour to other areas of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
 Note that if the program must take place virtually, Fellows will engage in similar activities but online from their home countries.

 The YSEALI Academic Fellowship is an intensive short-term academic program whose purpose is to provide groups of young leaders with a deeper understanding of the United States and a particular theme, while simultaneously enhancing their leadership skills.
 The Fellowship will focus on one of three themes: